STRIDES/NIHCloudLab/SignUp/extramural_account_registration.md

   ![initial nih login page](/images/1_NIH_login.png)

-3. Search for your University.
-If your University is listed, follow steps for `Registering with your University Account`.
-If your University is not listed, follow steps for registering with `Login.gov`.
+3. Search for your university.
+If your university is listed, follow steps for `Registering with your university Account` below.
+If your university is not listed, follow steps for registering with `Login.gov` below.

-Option 1 – Registering with a University Account
+## Option 1 – Registering with a University Account

 _If your university is listed in the dropdown, you can use your university username and password to complete the registration process.
 Follow these steps:_